Tornado outbreak of May 7–10, 2016: Davis–Sulphur–Roff, Oklahoma

 This large, high-end EF3 wedge tornado was spawned by the same supercell that produced the EF4 Katie/Wynnewood tornado earlier.
-It first touched down to the north of Davis, Oklahoma at 4:34 PM CDT, initially snapping trees at EF1 strength near U.S. Route 77.
+It first touched down to the north of Davis, Oklahoma at 4:34 PM CDT, initially snapping trees at EF1 strength near US 77.
 The tornado then moved across a large open field and began widening significantly before it reached high-end EF2 strength and crossed Sunshine Road, completely destroying a poorly–constructed house and tossing a pickup truck hundreds of feet into a nearby field.
 Numerous trees and power poles were snapped, and a brick home lost part of its roof here.
 The tornado intensified as it crossed Meadow Road further to the east, where trees were debarked and an unanchored home was swept completely away at high-end EF3 strength.
-Two poorly-constructed homes lost their roofs and their exterior walls in this area as well, therefore sustaining EF2 damage.
+Two poorly constructed homes lost their roofs and their exterior walls in this area as well, therefore sustaining EF2 damage.
 Widespread EF3 damage occurred as the tornado crossed Burnside Road, where multiple homes were left with only their interior walls standing.
 Also in this area, mobile homes and outbuildings were obliterated, and some unanchored block foundation homes were leveled and swept away.
 A large metal storage garage was swept away as well, with vehicles stored inside being thrown up to 280 yards away.
 Several trees were debarked, and numerous metal power poles were bent to the ground.
 At one home in this area, 18-year-old resident Daniel Parks and his cousin survived the tornado without injury by taking shelter in an interior bathroom and hanging on to a toilet.
 The bathroom was the only room left standing after the tornado had passed.
+A Doppler on Wheels (DOW) mobile research radar provided by the Center for Severe Weather Research indicated approximately 218 mph (+/-) at 17 meters AGL as the tornado passed through this area.
+This indicated that the tornado may have reached EF5 intensity here, but there was no damage that severe to confirm such a rating.